dyrector-io/dyrectorio/README.md

 ### Prerequirements

 - Docker installed on your system but Podman works, too.
 In case of Linux, you need Docker Compose, as well.
-- Go Compiler to run the CLI by it's source code.
+- Go Compiler to run the CLI by its source code.

 ### With CLI